 - Most do not get treatment, as only 25% seek help for alcohol addiction.

 Chronic Severe Alcoholic

 The final and perhaps most dangerous category of alcoholism is the chronic severe subtype.
-According to the NIAAA, 9% of alcoholics in the United States fit into this subtype.
+According to the NIAAA3, 9% of alcoholics in the United States fit into this subtype.
 Most of them are middle-aged and began abusing alcohol early in life.
 Nearly 80% of those in this category have a multigenerational family history of alcohol addiction.
 Both antisocial personality disorder and criminal behavior are common in this subtype.

 When individuals who fit the profile for chronic severe alcoholism enter treatment, they generally present with a multitude of co-occurring disorders.
-For example, chronic severe alcoholics have the highest prevalence of psychiatric disorders like depression, anxiety, and bipolar disorder compared to the other four subtypes.
+For example, chronic severe alcoholics have the highest prevalence3 of psychiatric disorders like depression, anxiety, and bipolar disorder compared to the other four subtypes.
 They are also likely to depend upon marijuana, cocaine or opioids.

-While the other types of alcoholics are not particularly likely to seek treatment, two-thirds of those in the chronic severe subtype reach out for professional help.
-As the most recent data shows, severe alcoholism is likely to result in significant disability and even end-stage alcoholism.
+While the other types of alcoholics are not particularly likely to seek treatment, two-thirds3 of those in the chronic severe subtype reach out for professional help.
+As the most recent data1 shows, severe alcoholism is likely to result in significant disability and even end-stage alcoholism.
 This means that individuals in this subtype are likely to have difficulty functioning within the community.
 They may need help from multiple supportive services, such as housing and vocational training.
-Those who fall into lower income levels are also at increased risk of experiencing severe alcoholism.
+Those who fall into lower income levels1 are also at increased risk of experiencing severe alcoholism.

 Getting Help for Alcoholism